 The governance arrangements established through the RCC have helped to raise the profile of the Supporting People Programme across many of the regional forums, boards and initiatives that are established in Gwent.
-The groups and forums highlighted within this section are represented by either the attendance of the Gwent RCC Chair, Gwent RCC members or the Regional Development Co-ordinator who are able to ensure Supporting People priorities are considered and also hold responsibility of feedback of relevant items to the Gwent RCC meeting.
+The groups and forums highlighted within this section are represented by either the attendance of Gwent RCC members who are able to ensure Supporting People priorities are considered and also hold responsibility of feedback of relevant items to the Gwent RCC meeting.